-Indeed, when the photographer took pictures at random of Dutch Colonial homes in the neighborhood, these immigration patterns were born out.
-A few were built in the aughts and teens as the Volga were finding their ways here, but investigation proved that the great bulk of them were erected between 1920 and 1929.
+Indeed, when the author/photographer took pictures at random of Dutch Colonial homes in the neighborhood, these immigration patterns were born out.
+A few were built in the aughts and teens as the Volga were starting to find their way here, but further investigation proved that the great bulk of these homes were erected between 1920 and 1929.

 The Dutch Colonial architectural style the Volga brought with them was perfectly suitable for Chicago.
 Their barn-like roofs — economical to build — capped the second floors of their homes, keeping their occupants warm while providing maximum headroom.
 On the outside the roofs shed heavy winter snows.